 Founded in 1858, Iowa State University is a school with a reputation for being innovative and groundbreaking at its core.
 Not only was the university coeducational from the very beginning, but it was also the country’s first designated land-grant institution.
 Today, the school is home to nearly 300 different programs of study, many of which are offered at the graduate level.

-The degree can be completed either with or without a thesis.
+This graduate degree can be completed either with or without a thesis.
 Choose the non-thesis option, and you’ll complete roughly 30 credits of coursework.
 The thesis option includes 24 credits.
 All students, regardless of the pathway or ultimate career goal, will need to pass a final exam.
 Non-thesis students must also complete a creative component.

 Florida State University

-The curriculum of this program offers learners hands-on experience with tools like Python, Tableau, SAS, and SQL.
-You’ll gain skills that will be useful both in the private and public sector and complete a capstone project that analyzes real-world policy issues.
+You’ll gain skills that will be useful both in the private and public sector and complete an applied master’s project to analyze real-world policy issues.
 In learning how to work with the many types of software tools, you’ll gain the expertise you need to be successful in just about any employment setting.

 Rice University